Dubai: Most tenants renew leases due to high rents, but this could change; here’s why

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Prathyusha Gurrapu, director and head of research and consultancy at Cushman & Wakefield Core, expects the rents to gradually moderate with the delivery of new supply and the new Smart Rental Index bringing further parity between new rents and renewals.
+Prathyusha Gurrapu, director and head of research and consultancy at Cushman & Wakefield Core, expects rents to gradually moderate with the delivery of new supply and the new Smart Rental Index, bringing further parity between new rents and renewals.

-According to Dubai Land Department data, rental contract registrations in the fourth quarter increased 7 per cent year-on-year, primarily supported by a 9 per cent rise in renewal contracts and 5 per cent in new registrations.
+Rental contract registrations in the fourth quarter increased 7 per cent year-on-year, primarily supported by a 9 per cent rise in renewal contracts and 5 per cent in new registrations, as per Dubai Land Department data.

 Brokerage firm Betterhomes projected that 2025 is set for a record-breaking 72,365 units handover, a massive increase of 171 per cent.